-This is Part Three in GREEN’s chat with social media expert Brandon Patrick, who gives budding property pros his insights on operating a Facebook Business Page to engage the public, create connectivity, and ultimately close a deal.
+This is Part Three in GREEN’s chat with social media expert Brandon Patrick (of Intervision Media Group), who gives budding property pros his insights on operating a Facebook Business Page to engage the public, create connectivity, and ultimately close a deal.

 GREEN: What can you offer about the risks of making a “bad” post, or one that potentially disenfranchises Facebook followers?

 Brandon: Well, here’s the thing that you don’t want to do.
 If you’re not a flamboyant person, if certain things don’t come naturally to you, don’t try to imitate something that you’re not.
 The things that you say, if they don’t come natural, don’t do ‘em.
 Be yourself, but do inspirational posts.

 So, we’ve got three times a day pictures, three times a day inspirational posts, and two times a day, we want to do something random and strategic.
 People enjoy things that don’t really even have to do with business.

 You can sit there and ask someone a random question.
 “What was your favorite car in high school?”
 Or “What was your first car?”
 You know?
 And maybe have a picture of the car that you had.
 Something like that.

 Again, of the post, if you can get a picture into it at the same time, it’s always better.
 Or, you can ask a strategic, open-ended question.
 “What do you do when you go to a house and you find out that it’s been broken into?”
 Or, what do you do if you are doing an open house and the house has been broken into?

 GREEN: So, the goal of the strategic posts is to create something that allows everyone to “chip in?”